To find out more, including how to control cookies, see here:

 Solar farm at Parc Cynog, Wales.
 In total, 5 megawatts (MW) of solar panels close to the wind farm.

-Vattenfall plans to invest SEK 1 billion in developing new solar power plants, primarily large-scale, during 2018-2019.
+Yes folks, Vattenfall plans to invest SEK 1 billion in developing new solar power plants.
+All primarily large-scale ones as well.

-“Solar power is an important supplement to wind power as a renewable source of energy.
-We are now increasing the investment budget for solar power to satisfy our customers’ increased interest and demand.
-From electricity consumers, who can obtain electricity from our future solar farms, but also from potential customers, who want to both consume and generate electricity from solar power,” says Magnus Hall, Vattenfall’s President and CEO.
+That’s from electricity consumers, who can get electricity from our future solar farms.
+However also from potential customers, who want to both consume and generate electricity from solar power.
+That came from by Magnus Hall.
+Magnus is Vattenfall’s President and CEO.

 There are two main areas for Vattenfall’s investments in solar power: